tvdboom/ATOM/docs_sources/api/data_cleaning/balancer.md

 <ul>
 <li>If None: Doesn't save a logging file.</li>
 <li>If bool: True for logging file with default name.
 False for no logger.</li>
-<li>If str: Name of the logging file. 'auto' to create an automatic name.</li>
+<li>If str: Name of the logging file. "auto" to create an automatic name.</li>
 <li>If class: python `Logger` object.</li>
 </ul>
 </blockquote>